Quickstart: Create and provision a simulated X.509 device using C# device SDK for IoT Hub Device Provisioning Service

 - Close the TPM simulator window on your machine.

-- From the left-hand menu in the Azure portal, click All resources and then select your Device Provisioning service.
-At the top of the All resources blade, click Delete.
+- From the left-hand menu in the Azure portal, select All resources and then select your Device Provisioning service.
+At the top of the Overview blade, press Delete at the top of the pane.

-- From the left-hand menu in the Azure portal, click All resources and then select your IoT hub.
-At the top of the All resources blade, click Delete.
+- From the left-hand menu in the Azure portal, select All resources and then select your IoT hub.
+At the top of the Overview blade, press Delete at the top of the pane.